When to transplant cannabis seedlings?

 Before transplanting, we need to learn how to germinate your seeds.
 There are a few methods to do this and we’ve outlined it in another article but we’ll go over it quickly here.
 We can put the seeds inside a folded damp paper towel.
 Put another paper towel between the plates to prevent it from drying out.
 Watch your seedlings and check on them at leastevery 12 hours until the seeds split open and thin white taproots grow.
 Keep them in a warm place (75-80°F) or use a seedling heat pad if your ambient temperature is not sufficient.

-Growing in a cup-transplant cannabis seedlings
+Growing in a cup

 As mentioned earlier, germinated seeds will grow quickly in a plastic cup, and once the leaves hit the edge of the cup, it is ready to be transplanted or your plant will suffocate.